 - Pain in Labour: Your hormones are your helpers, by Sarah Buckley

-- The Role of Hormones in Childbirth, from Childbirth Connection
+- The Role of Hormones in Childbirth, Childbirth Connection

-- Orgasmic Birth and the shorter adaptation Organic Birth: Birth is Natural!, spear-headed by Debra Pascali-Bonaro.
+- Orgasmic Birth (and the shorter adaptation Organic Birth: Birth is Natural!), from Debra Pascali-Bonaro

-- Gentle Birth, Gentle Mothering: A Doctor’s Guide to Natural Childbirth and Gentle Early Parenting Choices, Sarah’s book
+- Gentle Birth, Gentle Mothering: A Doctor’s Guide to Natural Childbirth and Gentle Early Parenting Choices, by Sarah Buckley

 Sign-up to for a FREE copy of my